orc-hfg/resources/Infrastruktur/ORC-File-Server/README.md

 The ORC-NAS (Network Attached Storage) is our file storage server.
 It is intended for use by the labs and the press at HfG Karlsruhe.

-:warning:**Remember**: NAS only works "inside the HfG", if you are connected by cable or through eduroam :warning:
+:warning: **Remember**: NAS only works "inside the HfG", if you are connected by cable or through eduroam :warning:

 If you would like to request an account, or encounter any problems, please contact us:
 Víctor Fancelli Capdevilla: [vfcapdevila@hfg-karlsruhe.de](mailto:vfcapdevila@hfg-karlsruhe.de)
 Hannes Herold: [hherold@hfg-karlsruhe.de](mailto:hherold@hfg-karlsruhe.de)

 &nbsp;

 You can configure a direct access for shared folders for:
 * [Mac Finder](#mac-finder)
 * [Windows Explorer](#windows-explorer)

-## Directly access shared folders

-### Mac Finder
+## Mac Finder

 Launch Finder on your Mac computer.
 Click `Go` and select `Connect to Server` or press `command` + `k`.